Kitabgi: Kitabgi's diaries and correspondence

 The books focusing on Kitabgi Khan written before 2000 mainly concern the D'Arcy concession and the key role played by Kitabgi in this venture and are based mainly on the archives of the Foreign Office and British Petroleum.

 A considerable source of information can be found in Kitabgi's diaries and correspondence written between 1878 and his death, documents that have been preserved.
 They provide a detailed account of his tenure as director of Persian customs, reforms to the customs system and attempts to reform the currency and tobacco trade, and the genesis of bank, tobacco and petroleum concessions.

 In 2010, these sources were made available to the scientific community.
 Some of them were the subject of an in-depth analysis that was used to publish several documents.
-These include an article published in a peer-reviewed journal focusing on the role played by Kitabgi in the genesis of the 1886 Persian tobacco Régie and the 1890 Talbot tobacco concession, a thesis for a PhD from Oxford University detailing how Kitabgi obtained his 1901 oil concession for D'Arcy, and an article in Encyclopedia Iranica that includes this information.
+These include an article published in a peer-reviewed journal focusing on the role played by Kitabgi in the genesis of the 1886 Persian tobacco Régie and the 1890 Talbot tobacco concession, a thesis for a PhD from Oxford University detailing how Kitabgi obtained his 1901 oil concession for D'Arcy, a book based on the above mentioned PhD thesis and an article in Encyclopedia Iranica that includes this information.
 They shed a whole new light on these events and correct many erroneous details about Kitabgi in the literature.